Aldi Curbside Pickup Review — Is it Worth it?

 Once you get the alert that your order is ready, you’ll have a couple of different options related to your pickup.
 Namely, you can choose to share your location with the store so that they know when you’re pulling in or you elect to just notify them once you’ve already arrived.
 The benefit to the former is the potential of a reduced wait time as associates can begin carting out your order as you arrive.
 By the way, if you do opt-in to location services and later change your mind, you can elect to stop sharing this data at any time.

 Another option I noticed in the app is the ability to share details about your vehicle.
 Obviously, this will make it easier for the associate to recognize you and bring you the correct order (especially if it gets busy).
 Since I chose to share my location, this didn’t seem necessary so I skipped it.

 Regardless of which method you choose for informing your shopper of your arrival, you’ll want to park in the designated pickup spots.
 At my local Aldi, there were four spots near the front middle of the lot that were painted blue, numbered, and had signage denoting that they were for pickups.
-It turns out that this location was likely chosen for its proximity to the staff door, which our associate emerged a few moments after we parked.
+It turns out that this location was likely chosen for its proximity to the staff door, which our associate emerged from a few moments after we parked.

 Receiving your bags